cynraw/MERN/README.md

 Express looks up the files in the order in which you set the static directories with the express.static middleware function.

+## ExpressJs Assignment
+Step 1: Create Routes

+Routes define how your application responds to client requests.
+We'll create two route files: userRoutes.js and productRoutes.js.

+Routes act as the entry points for your API.
+They map HTTP methods (GET, POST, PUT, DELETE) to specific controller functions.

+We'll use Express's Router to modularize routes for better organization.